Transport of the components

 The first large components are expected on the ITER site in 2014.
 Large drain tanks for the Tokamak basement will arrive from the United States first, in June, followed by elements the electrical system (transformers and substation relay containers) from the US and China.
 Between 2015 and 2017, the largest components will be shipped: the nine sectors of the ITER vacuum vessel from Europe and Korea, as well as nineteen toroidal field coils from Europe and Japan.

 The LSP Framework Contract will facilitate the complex logistics of the worldwide procurement of ITER components, and enable the ITER project to ensure their safe arrival on site.

 Large-scale public works were carried out by France as Host state along the 104 kilometres of the ITER Itinerary between 2008 and 2011 to widen roads, reinforce bridges and modify intersections in preparation for the exceptional size and weight of some of the Tokamak components.
 The cost for these road works (EUR 110 million) was shared by the Bouches-du-Rhône department Council (66 percent) and the French State (34 percent).

 The arrival of the loads has been programmed according to the ITER Tokamak assembly and plant installation schedule: the first convoys will carry elements needed in the lowest levels of the machine and in the first auxiliary buildings.

-Test convoys will be organized in 2013 along the ITER Itinerary from Berre to Cadarache.
-From 16-20 September 2013 the first test convoy, replicating the dimensions of the most exceptional ITER loads, successfully tested the physical resistance of the Itinerary.
+In advance of actual component transport, test convoys will be organized along the ITER Itinerary from Berre to Cadarache.
+From 16-20 September 2013, the first of these test convoys, replicating the dimensions of the most exceptional ITER loads, successfully tested the physical resistance of the Itinerary.